LittleAtariXE/Draconus/readme.md

  This is beta version and will be upgrade.
 So sometimes something gonna wrong.

+ !!!!!
+Propably works only in a local network !!!!!!!

 I STRONGLY RECOMMENDED USES RATs and other WORMs only in Virtual Machine.
 YOU CAN DAMAGE YOUR SYSTEM !!!!!